 Bell Time – Throwing Up the “X” Before the Match Begun

 The bell rang, and the match instantly stalled.
 Sting looked rightfully frustrated.
-Instead of locking up or getting the action started, Jeff teased that he was going to throw his shirt to the crowd.
+Instead of locking up or getting the action started, Jeff teased that he would throw his shirt to the crowd.
 This went on for too long, and Sting looked over it.

 The fans finally see some action as Jeff gets backed into the corner by Sting.
 Some blows are landed after as Sting hits Jeff a few times, and then it was straight into a Scorpion Death Drop for the finish.